 - Encampment Cove, which is free

-Being a national park you are only allowed to camp at the official campsites on Maria Island, so don’t think you can just hike into the bushes and pitch your tent anywhere.
+You are only allowed to camp at the official campsites on Maria Island, so don’t think you can just hike into the bushes and pitch your tent anywhere.

 If you would prefer to stay in bunk accommodation, you can book a room at the Maria Island Penitentiary at Darlington.